-Order 861: Refinements to Horizontal Market Power Analysis Requirements (RM19-2)
+• Order 861: Refinements to Horizontal Market Power Analysis Requirements (RM19-2)

 On July 18, the FERC issued its final rule that relieves market-based rate ("MBR") sellers of the obligation, when seeking to obtain or retain MBR authority in any RTO/ISO market with RTO/ISO-administered energy, ancillary services, and capacity markets subject to FERC-approved RTO/ISO monitoring and mitigation, to submit indicative screens ("Order 861").
-In RTOs and ISOs that lack an RTO/ISO-administered capacity market, MBR sellers will be relieved of the requirement to submit indicative screens if their MBR authority is limited to sales of energy and/or ancillary services.
-The FERC's regulations will continue to require RTO/ISO sellers to submit indicative screens for authorization to make capacity sales in any RTO/ISO markets that lack an RTO/ISO-administered capacity market subject to FERC-approved RTO/ISO monitoring and mitigation.
+In RTOs and ISOs that lack an RTO/ISO-administered capacity market.
+MBR sellers will be relieved of the requirement to submit indicative screens if their MBR authority is limited to sales of energy and/or ancillary services.
+The FERC's regulations will continue to require RTO/ISO sellers to submit indicative screens for authorization to make capacity sales in any RTO/ISO markets that lack an RTO/ISOadministered capacity market subject to FERC-approved RTO/ISO monitoring and mitigation.
 The NOPR also proposes to eliminate the rebuttable presumption that FERC-approved RTO/ISO market monitoring and mitigation is sufficient to address any horizontal market power concerns regarding sales of capacity in RTOs/ISOs that do not have an RTO/ISO-administered capacity market.
 For those RTOs/ISOs that do not have an RTO/ISO-administered capacity market, FERC-approved RTO/ISO monitoring and mitigation is no longer presumed sufficient to address any horizontal market power concerns for capacity sales where there are indicative screen failures.
 Order 861 will become effective September 24, 2019.
-Unless Order 861 is challenged, with any challenges due on or before August 19, 2019, this proceeding will be concluded.
+CAISO requested clarification and PG&E requested rehearing or in the alternative clarification of Order 861.
+On September 16, 2019, the FERC issued a tolling order affording it additional time to consider the requests for rehearing, which remain pending.

-DER Participation in RTO/ISOs (RM18-9)
+• DER Participation in RTO/ISOs (RM18-9)

-In Order 841140 (see RM16-23 below), the FERC initiated a new proceeding in order to continue to explore the proposed distributed energy resource ("DER") aggregation reforms it was considering in the Storage NOPR.
-All comments filed in response to the Storage NOPR will be incorporated by reference into Docket No. RM18-9 and further comments regarding the proposed distributed energy resource aggregation reforms, including
+In Order 841 (see RM16-23 below), the FERC initiated a new proceeding in order to continue to explore the proposed distributed energy resource ("DER") aggregation reforms it was considering in the Storage NOPR.
+All comments filed in response to the Storage NOPR will be incorporated by reference into Docket No. RM18-9 and further comments regarding the proposed distributed energy resource aggregation reforms, including comments regarding the April 10-11 technical conference in AD18-10, were also to be filed in RM18-9.
+On June 26, 2018, over 50 parties submitted post-technical conference comments in this proceeding, including comments from ISO-NE, Calpine, Direct, Eversource, Icetec, NRG, Utility Services, EEI, EPRI, EPSA, NARUC, NRECA, and SEI.
+On February 11, 2019, a group of 18 US Senators submitted a letter urging the FERC to adopt a final rule that enable all DERs the opportunity to participate in the RTO/ISO markets and requesting an update no later than March 1, 2019.
+Reply comments and answers were submitted by the Arkansas PUC, AEE, AEMA, and the Missouri PUC.
+APPA/NRECA submitted supplemental comments.

-137 Public Util.
-Trans.
-Rate Changes to Address Accumulated Deferred Income Taxes, 165 FERC ¶ 61,117 (Nov.
-15, 2018).

-Refinements to Horizontal Market Power Analysis for Sellers in Certain Regional Trans.
+&lt;sup>141 Refinements to Horizontal Market Power Analysis for Sellers in Certain Regional Trans.
 Org. and Indep.
 Sys.
 Op.
 Mkts., Order No. 861, 168 FERC ¶ 61,040 (July 18, 2019).

-139 Order 861 was published Fed.
+&lt;sup>142 Order 861 was published Fed.
 Reg. on July 26, 2019 (Vol. 84, No. 144) pp. 36,374-36,387.

-Elec.
+&lt;sup>143 Elec.
 Storage Participation in Mkts.
 Operated by Regional Trans.
 Orgs. and Indep.
 Sys.
 Operators, Order No. 841, 162 FERC ¶ 61,127 (Feb.
 15, 2018), reh'g and/or clarif. requested ("Order 841").

-$^{^{141}}$ Elec.
+&lt;sup>144 Elec.
 Storage Participation in Mkts.
 Operated by Regional Trans.
 Orgs. and Indep.
 Sys.
 Operators, 157 FERC ¶ 61,121 (Nov.
 17, 2016) ("Storage NOPR").